Last modified on: 27/02/2026

 Correctly separating chemicals is vital for hazard prevention.
 They must be sorted by their hazard types.
 This stops them from reacting badly with each other.
 Following rules like the NFPA 30 code for flammable materials storage is essential.

 Safe storage for flammable materials protects people.
-When you have over ten gallons, store them in special cabinets or rooms.
-This ensures safety and peace of mind.
+When quantities exceed ten gallons, they should be kept in approved cabinets or designated rooms to reduce fire risk and vapour exposure.

 In London, cleaning companies understand how key safety training is.
 They know handling chemicals safely can really protect everyone.
 It’s about learning proper storage and what to do if something goes wrong.